How Streamlabs is helping livestreamers monetize their audience via tips

 Streamlabs is out to make the Leisure Economy, where people get paid to play games, into a reality.
 It does so by enabling viewers to leave tips for livestreamers that they like on platforms such as Twitch, Mixer, and YouTube.

 Those tips can supplement advertising revenue, and they have become a big part of streamer income.
-Ali Moiz, CEO of Streamlabs, said that his company processed more than $275 million in tips this year, compared to $100 million last year.
+Ali Moiz, CEO of Streamlabs, said that his company processed more than $275 million in tips since 2014, with $145 million expected this year.
 I talked to Moiz at the Streamlabs event this week in San Francisco, where Moiz announced that the company is creating an app store for developers who write applications on top of Streamlabs’ software, which provides a variety of functions for streamers.

 Moiz said that Streamlabs will have 10 developers on its store at the outset, and it will invest $1 million in a number of developers who embrace the app store.
 Streamlabs also announced partnerships with Nvidia and Intel to help spread its platform across more devices.